norkos/account-management/README.md

 - Postgres
   - asyncio
   - alembic
+- pydantic
-- pydantic and types
+- types
+- pytest
+  - fixtures
 - decorators
-- event handling implemented by RabbitMQ used in an async way
+- event handling implemented by RabbitMQ used in an async way using Topics and Direct Exchange
-  - under `consumer` you might find async consumer
+  - under `billing_service` you might find async consumer for Topics
 - Docker to make a smart environment:
   - you can have your own e2e environment locally,
   - or run the project with PyCharm with `main.py`,